PTAssembler Documentation

 • Auto-size column widths on Step 1 screen.
 If unchecked, PTAssembler will automatically resize the columns in the table on Step 1.
 If unchecked, the user can modify the widths of these columns, and PTAssembler will not change the widths.

 • Create 'cropped TIFF' output when creating TIFF output...
-If checked, PTAssembler will instruct the PTMender to output "cropped TIFF" files when writing TIFF_m, TIFF_mask or TIFF output.
+If checked, PTAssembler will instruct the stitcher to output "cropped TIFF" files when writing "Multiple image TIFF" output or "Single layer TIFF" output (doesn't work with PTStitcher).
 The dimensions of these Cropped TIFF files are the size of the smallest rectangle needed to encompass the output image, without including any extra "empty space" around the image that is characteristic of full size image output.
 Information about the offset of this "cropped" image rectangle from the top corner of the "full size" image from which it was cropped is included in the TIFF file header and can be used by programs (such as Smartblend and Enblend) that (a) look for this information and (b) do something with this information.
 The file sizes of Cropped TIFFs are considerably smaller than full size TIFFs, and generate much faster than full size TIFFs...particularly for projects with large numbers of images.

 • When using blended TIFF output, crop final image to remove all extra 'black space' If checked, PTAssembler will trim all remaining "black space" from around the final blended output produced by Smartblend or Enblend.
 PTAssembler attempts to crop all black or empty space from the blended image, but leave as much image as possible.